 A multi-billion dollar commercial marijuana industry sprung up almost overnight.
-After five years of federal non-enforcement, the inevitable result has been easy youth access to marijuana, the deterioration of neighborhoods where the marijuana industry openly operates, and the rise of the drug culture everywhere.
+After nine years of federal non-enforcement, the inevitable result has been easy youth access to marijuana, the deterioration of neighborhoods where the marijuana industry openly operates, and the rise of the drug culture everywhere.

 - Landlords of commercial facilities will face undesirable traffic and degeneration of property values and tenant income from the presence of marijuana distribution points.

 - Agricultural land owners adjacent to marijuana growing facilities will be forced to live next to a facility requiring armed guards and 24 hour surveillance.

 - Despite the legislatures efforts to eliminate liability or discrimination in employment involving a medical marijuana card holder and soon recreational drug users, it is unlikely and dangerous for many local and national corporations to change their zero tolerance policy towards drugs use putting both local business and potential employees at a further disadvantage.

 - US states where drug use is legalized are become “Drug Cartels” feeding illegal drugs to the other states around them mirroring the same corruption and criminalization process seen in Central and South America.

 - Marijuana use is not equivalent to alcohol use.
 Alcohol can and should be used in moderation but the only reason to take psychoactive drugs is to attain full drug intoxication.